Staff

 (416) 236-1796 ext.
 222

 With a Ph.D. in special education from Syracuse University, Dr. Gold has spent her career advocating for the social inclusion of people with disabilities.
-She is a skilled and experienced leader with extensive leadership training, most recently in LeaderShift (LEADS Canada); she is a member of the Canadian College of Health Leaders.
-Dr. Gold is an expert in engaging partners and collaborators, developing and leading staff teams, coaching staff and volunteers, and managing multiple strategic projects.
+She is a skilled and experienced leader with extensive successful practice engaging partners and collaborators, developing and leading staff teams, coaching staff and volunteers, and managing multiple strategic projects.
 Before joining BALANCE, she worked for 16 years at the Canadian National Institute for the Blind in progressively advanced roles, most recently as their National Director of Research and Program Development.
-Dr. Gold has spear-headed multiple knowledge development and generation projects (such as books and manuals for clients, parents and caregivers) funded through government and foundation grants that she wrote.
-She sustained her department for many years on the success of her grant-writing.
-She has worked in this field for over 20 years and is an inclusion specialist and educator by training.
-Prior to her work in vision loss, Dr. Gold used her leadership positions in post-secondary education to expose health care students to practice opportunities with persons with disabilities.
+Dr. Gold has spear-headed multiple knowledge development and generation projects (such as books and manuals for clients, parents and caregivers within the field of visual disabilities) funded through successful government and foundation grants.
+At CNIB, she sustained her department for many years on the success of her grant-writing.
+Dr. Gold has worked in the field of accessibility and community inclusion of people with disabilities, for over 40 years.
+Prior to her work in the field of visual disability/rehabilitation, Dr. Gold used her leadership positions in post-secondary education to expose health care students to practice opportunities with persons with disabilities.
 Her early career and first post-graduate degree were in inclusive recreation and leisure for children and youth.
+In her non-working time, Dr. Gold enjoys being a chorister in her community choir, volunteering at her local community theatre, practicing yoga and taking long hikes in the woods.

 (416) 236-1796 ext.
 0